 From Code to Confidence: How Soft Skills Are Quietly Revolutionizing Youth Careers

 Soft skills—think emotional intelligence, time management, and conflict resolution—bridge the gap between classroom learning and real-world performance.
 As Maria’s mentor observed, “Technical skills get your foot in the door, but soft skills swing it wide open.”
-These abilities drive productivity and retention, especially in ahead-of-the-crowd, collaborative workplaces.
+These abilities drive productivity and retention, especially in competitive, collaborative workplaces.

 How do Workplace Readiness Training (WRT) programs actually work?